-General Note: When a meal or snack is not observed during the 3-hour observation, stay to observe the meal/snack, and score the following indicators based on observation: 1.1, 1.2, 1.3, 3.2, 3.3, 5.1, 5.2, 5.3, and 7.1.
-Score the remaining indicators as unmet since the interactions and language did not take place during the 3-hour observation: 3.1, 5.4, 5.5, 7.2, 7.3.
+General Note: When a meal or snack is not observed during the 3-hour observation, you do not need to stay to observe the meal/snack.
+Score indicators 1.2, 3.3, 5.3, and 7.1 based on the other sanitary practices observed during the observation.
+Score all remaining indicators as unmet since the schedule, interactions, and language did not take place during the 3-hour observation.

 Indicator 1.1, 3.2, and 5.2: USDA guidelines will be credited only by evidence observed during the observation.
 Items that are required by the food program to have nutrition labels to determine the adequacy of guidelines met will not be credited.
 As such, breaded meats, including chicken nuggets and fish sticks, will only be credited for proteins since adequacy of the breading to count towards grain requirements cannot be determined by observation.
 If a planned snack is observed in addition to a meal, then nutritional component requirements must be met for both.
 If an extra, unplanned snack is offered to children, nutritional components are not required to be met.
 Unplanned snacks do not occur daily, and they are typically snacks provided to tie one or more children over until lunch can be served or as part of an occasional learning activity.
 Food served for celebratory occasions, such as birthday parties or holiday celebrations, is not required to meet the USDA guidelines for meals or snacks.
 Indicator 1.1: Can consult posted menu to determine if USDA standards "not usually followed;" if menu not posted, score on what is observed.
 "Not usually followed" means food served for 50% of children is unacceptable.